CodeYourFuture/CYF-Workshops/git-day-1/README.md

 To create a commit, we're going to step through the following process:

 1. Make a change to a file
+2. View the local changes
 2. Stage the changes
 3. Create the commit

-### 🗄️ Changing a file
+### 🗄️ 1.
+Make a change to a file

-Go to your files and folders in the repository.
-Now answer the question in line 10 on the Github repository.
-Save the file.
+1. Open up your local github repo `cyf-demo-repo` to
+2. Go to the Explorer section of VSCode
+3. Locate `file.txt` and edit the file with the answer to the questions.
+4. Remember

 Tip: You can use CMD + S to save changes to a file in VSCode.

-### Viewing the changes
+### 🔬 2.
+View the local changes

-We want to view the changes we've made to our working directory so we can start making a commit.
+We want to view the changes we've just made to our working directory.

 1. Go to the **Source Control** tab in VSCode.